adamkocsis/rampage/index.md

 ![](man/figures/fields_ramped.png)

+This second figure shows the same data, but the red color now consistently indicates decreases over the visualized field.

-## Connecting to additional R extension
+## Connecting to additional R extensions

-Using `fields` is just a single example, as many R packages rely on a similar `breaks` and `col` argument pair the explicit control of heatmap levels.
-These include (to mention a few), the `terra` and `sf` spatial packages.
+Using `fields` is just a single example.
+Many R packages rely on a similar `breaks` and `col` argument pair to explicitly control heatmap levels.
+These include (to mention a few), the `terra` and `sf` packages.